Dąbrowa Górnicza: World War II

 In October 1941, the occupiers expelled over 100 Poles, who were then sent to forced labour either to Germany or to various factories in the region, while their houses were handed over to German colonists as part of the Lebensraum policy.
 The Germans also operated the E513 and E543 forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp at the local coal mine.
 More than 4,000 local Jews were enclosed in a ghetto, and later murdered in death camps.

-German occupation ended in 1945.
+In 1945, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+In the following years, the Polish anti-communist resistance was active in the city, including the nationwide Freedom and Independence Association and the local Polish Youth Organisation "Crown of Liberation".

 Recent history

-Together with all of Zagłębie Dąbrowskie, the city was transferred to Katowice Voivodeship after World War II, in 1945.
+Together with the Dąbrowa Basin, the city was transferred to Katowice Voivodeship in 1945.
+In 1960, the previously separate settlement of Gołonóg was included within the city limits.

 In 1968, the local church of Saint Mary of the Angels was visited by the Primate of Poland Stefan Wyszyński and cardinal Karol Wojtyła (future Pope John Paul II).

 The 1970s saw the construction of the Katowice Steelworks, which is nowadays the biggest steel producing plant in Poland, after privatization owned by ArcelorMittal.
 In the 1970s the town expanded territorially and economically.
-In 1975 and 1977 the neighboring localities of Strzemieszyce Małe, Strzemieszyce Wielkie, Ząbkowice and others became suburbanized.
+In 1975 and 1977, city limits were greatly expanded by including Strzemieszyce Wielkie, Strzemieszyce Małe, Ząbkowice and other surrounding settlements as new districts.
 The population of Dąbrowa Górnicza reached its peak in 1982 with 152,373 inhabitants.
 In 1984, the neighboring settlements of Marianki and Ratanice were included within the city limits of Dąbrowa Górnicza as new districts.
 From 1975 to 1998, it was administratively located in the Katowice Voivodeship.

 In the 1990s, all local coal mines were closed, because of lack of coal.
 The oldest part of the town Reden still exists.
 In 1993, the neighboring settlement of Trzebiesławice was also included within the city limits as a new district.